 Inventory Explained

-An organization’s inventory, which is often described as the step between manufacturing and order fulfillment, is central to all its business operations as it often serves as a primary source of revenue generation.
-Although inventory can be described and classified in numerous ways, it’s ultimately its management that directly affects an organization’s order fulfillment capabilities.
+An organization’s inventory, which is often described as the step between manufacturing and order fulfillment, is central to business operations and a primary source of revenue generation.
+Inventory can be classified in numerous ways, and how well it’s managed directly affects an organization’s order fulfillment capabilities.

-For example, in keeping track of raw materials, safety stock, finished goods or even packing materials, businesses are collecting crucial data that influences their future purchasing and fulfillment operations.
-Understanding purchasing trends and the rates at which items sell determines how often companies need to restock inventory and which items are prioritized for re-purchase.
-Having this information on hand can improve customer relations, cash flow and profitability while also decreasing the amount of money lost to wasted inventory, stockouts and re-stocking delays.
+For example, in keeping track of raw materials, safety stock, finished goods, or even packing materials, businesses are collecting crucial data that should inform future purchasing and fulfillment operations.
+Understanding purchasing trends and the rates at which items sell determines how often companies need to restock inventory and which items are prioritized for repurchase.
+Having this information on hand can improve customer relations, cash flow, and profitability while also decreasing the amount of money lost to wasted inventory, stockouts, and restocking delays.

 There are four different top-level inventory types: raw materials, work-in-progress (WIP), merchandise and supplies, and finished goods.
 These four main categories help businesses classify and track items that are in stock or that they might need in the future.
 However, the main categories can be broken down even further to help companies manage their inventory more accurately and efficiently.